CREPE: Controlling Diffusion with Replica Exchange: Supplementary Methods and Discussion

 \subsection{Choice of $\mathbb{Q}$ Processes}

 In this section, we exemplify some choices for the proposal process $\fwd{\mathbb{Q}}$ and $\bwd{\mathbb{Q}}'$.
 Note that none of these choices is unique.
 In fact, one enjoys large flexibility in choosing these dynamics.
+Also, for fair comparison, we use the same proposal for SMC with RNE \citep{he2025rne}.